Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-When diagnosing liver disease, the doctor looks at the patient's symptoms and conducts a physical examination.
-In addition, the doctor may request a liver biopsy, liver function tests, an ultrasound, a computed tomography (CT) scan, and/or a magnetic resonance imaging (MRI) scan.
+When diagnosing liver disease, the healthcare provider looks at the patient's symptoms and conducts a physical exam.
+In addition, the healthcare provider may ask for a liver biopsy, liver function tests, an ultrasound, a computed tomography (CT) scan, and/or a magnetic resonance imaging (MRI) scan.

 Some common liver disease symptoms include the following, each of which are described briefly below:

 Jaundice.
 A yellowing of the skin and eyes.

 Ascites.
 A fluid buildup in the abdominal cavity.